 Set options for Fusion operations including the DP-ID list of your favorite contacts.
 Edit the list as needed as folks come and go from your group.
 Enter messages without having to turn the knob for each letter.

-RT Systems Programmers interface with four sources of data to make it easy for you to find repeater information.
+RT Systems Programmers interface with three sources of data to make it easy for you to find repeater information.
 Some of these sources even include information for repeaters outside the US.
 Your existing subscription to a service (where required) works in the programmer.

 Repeater Book Search